-As of December 31, 2018, the Group's investment properties, and property and equipment amounted to P354.5 million and P2,254.9 million, respectively, while the Parent Company's investment properties, and property and equipment amounted to R128.4 million and P8.9 million, respectively.
-The Group's financial statement disclosures prince sprince of the accounting policies and the appropriate valuation of investment property and property and VISIO equipment are included in Notes 2, 10 and 11 to the financial statements.
+As of December 31, 2018, the Group's investment properties, and property and equipment amounted to P354.5 million and P2,254.9 million, respectively, while the Parent Company's investment properties, and property and equipment amounted to P128.4 million and P8.9 million, respectively.
+The Group's financial statement disclosures on the significant accounting policies and the appropriate valuation of investment properties, and property and equipment are included in Notes 2, 10 and 11 to the financial statements.